What are Your Pronouns? Examining Gender Pronoun Usage on Twitter: Introduction

-Acceptance of minority gender identities faces many challenges \cite{pew2017views,pew2017republicans,pew2022deep,pew2022americans}, with 54\% of the US population believing that gender identity is determined by physiological attributes \cite{pew2022americans,pew2022attitudes}.
-However, the share of the population who publicly use non-binary pronouns or state themselves as trans is undeniably rising \cite{pew2019about,pew2022about}: The proportion of people who personally know someone as transgender grew from 37\% in 2017 to 42\% in 2021, and the proportion of people who personally know someone who uses gender-neutral pronouns grew from 18\% in 2017 to 26\% in 2021 \cite{pew2019about}.
-In 2019, one in five US adults knows someone who uses gender-neutral pronouns \cite{pew2019about}; in 2020, an estimated 5\% of the US young adult population identify as gender-nonconforming \cite{pew2022about}.
+Acceptance of minority gender identities faces many challenges \cite{pew2017views,pew2017republicans,pew2022deep,pew2022americans}, with 54\% of the current US population believing that gender identity is determined by physiological attributes \cite{pew2022americans,pew2022attitudes}.
+However, the share of the population who publicly use non-binary pronouns or state themselves as gender-nonconforming is undeniably rising \cite{pew2019about,pew2022about}: the proportion of people who personally know someone who uses gender-neutral pronouns grew from 18\% in 2017 to 26\% in 2021 \cite{pew2019about}.
+In 2020, an estimated 5\% of US young adults identify as gender-nonconforming \cite{pew2022about}.

 In light of the increasing awareness of gender nonconformity, this paper offers an empirical and analytical approach to provide an initial understanding of gender pronoun disclosure on social media.
-By analyzing the overall trends and characteristics of gender pronoun usage and adoption at scale, we answer the following research questions: \begin{enumerate}[label=\textbf{RQ\arabic*:}] \item \textit{What is the prevalence of gender pronoun usage in Twitter user biographies over time?} We show that though users who use gender pronouns remain a minority at less than 8\% at any given time, there is an upward trend in the number of users who openly declare gender pronouns, up 33\% from 2020 to 2021.
-Twice as many tweets are posted by \textit{she} series (6 million) as are by \textit{he} series users (3 million).
-A notable 1.6 million tweets are by users with non-binary pronouns. \item \textit{Can we identify the presence and type of gender pronouns in a user's biography?} We show that a user's gender pronoun category, or lack of gender pronouns, can be identified from their Twitter usage and sharing activities. \item \textit{Can we identify gender pronoun adoption from prior social network exposure?} We show that users who adopt gender pronouns experience higher social network exposures to gender pronouns than those who do not, especially those who adopted non-binary pronouns. \end{enumerate}
+In particular, we seek to answer the following research questions: \begin{itemize} \item \textbf{RQ1:} \textit{What is the prevalence of gender pronoun usage in Twitter user biographies over time?} We show that though the proportion of users who use gender pronouns remains a minority at less than 8\% at any given time, this number is rising over time, up 33\% from 2020 to 2021.
+Twice as many tweets are posted by \textit{she} series (6M) compared to those shared by \textit{he} series users (3M).
+A notable 1.6M tweets are posted by users with non-binary pronouns. \item \textbf{RQ2:} \textit{Can we automatically identify the presence and type of gender pronouns in a user's biography?} We can detect a user's gender pronoun category, or lack thereof, from their Twitter usage and sharing activities. \item \textbf{RQ3:} \textit{Can we automatically identify gender pronoun adoption from prior social network exposure?} We show that users who adopted gender pronouns, especially non-binary pronouns, experienced higher social network exposure to gender pronouns than those who did not. \end{itemize}